walmir2016/demo/README.md

 1. Linux operating system.
 2. You need an IDE such as [IntelliJ](https://www.jetbrains.com/pt-br/idea).
 3. You need an account in the following services:
-`GitHub, Sonarcloud, Snyk, Contrast Security and Probely`.
+`GitHub, Sonarcloud, Snyk, Contrast Security`.
 4. You need to set the environment variables described above in you system.
 5. The API Keys for each service must be defined in the UI of each service.
 Please refer the service documentation.
 6. Fork this project from GitHub.